-- Record Routes: Both Sides. - Include End Point IP for Context Lookup: No. - Extensions: None. - Has Remote SBC: Yes.
-SP has an SBC which interfaces its Central Office (CO) to the enterprise SIP trunk.
+- Record Routes: None.
+The Avaya SBCE will send "Record-Route" header to both call and trunk servers. - Include End Point IP for Context Lookup: No. - Extensions: None. - Has Remote SBC: Yes.
+SP has a SBC which interfaces its Central Office (CO) to the enterprise SIP trunk.
 This setting allows the Avaya SBCE to always use the SDP received from SP for the media. - DTMF Support: None.
 The Avaya SBCE will send original DTMF method from EN to SP. - Others are left as default values.